-There's really no such thing — programs of study vary with a student's major.
-But there are a number of courses in the sciences, humanities, and social sciences which first-year students frequently take, giving you an opportunity to meet many other freshmen.
+There's really no such thing—programs of study vary with each student's major.
+But there are a number of courses in the sciences, humanities, and social sciences that first-year students frequently take, giving you an opportunity to meet many other students.

 Should I bring my own computer?

 Computing and Information Technology Services (known on campus as CITS) provides guidelines to assist students who plan to purchase a computer.
 Some colleges also provide specific recommendations for laptops.

 Where's the best place to start if I have questions?